datamacgyver/ds-process/README.md

 * [**Wrapup:**](5_wrapup) Summarising and learning from the project (success or failure).
 A retro, basically.

 ## TODOs
-* Images, perhaps some memes
+* Images, perhaps some memes...
 * Deployment phase
 * Recheck each section against my notes to make sure I have the flow right.
-* Q: Confluence or shared drive for project docs?
 * Lock down main branch so we need to do pull requests
 * Add an image of the process
 * Add some references/links to what I've used
-* Where should all this live?
 * Generalise the points - we don't just build models!